 Here's the deal: Social media is just one tool.
-It's not synonymous with marketing your business-very rarely is social media the only way you'd market your business.
+It's not the same thing as your entire marketing plan, nor is it the only way you'll promote your business.
 It's only one way to market your business.
 If you spend all your time on social media and not focused on your business, you will no longer have a business.

 Some might argue with me.
 Fine.
 But I know plenty of super-successful entrepreneurs who have actually given up social media and they still have sold-out workshops and book deals.
-One very successful consultant I know brings in six figures every year and has to turn clients away¬-and she doesn't even have a website or use Facebook.
+One very successful consultant I know brings in six figures every year and has to turn clients away-and she doesn't even have a website or use Facebook.
 She is too busy booking work!